-- Students can respond to music by writing a narrative that has a beginning, middle, end, setting, and characters. - Students can compose a rhythmic pattern using cups. - Students can perform an original poem to accompany their rhythmic pattern.
+- Students can respond to music by writing a narrative that has a beginning, middle, end, setting, and characters and meets grade level criteria. - Students can compose a rhythmic pattern using cups. - Students can create and perform an original poem to accompany their rhythmic pattern.